Economy of the Cucuteni–Trypillia culture

-Throughout most of its existence, the Cucuteni-Trypillia culture was fairly stable.
+The economy of the Trypillia mega-sites was based on an advanced farming system.
+The inhabitants grew crops that could survive in the forest steppe, an area where it is often very dry.
+It is suggested that the large number of people living in these mega-sites changed the landscape, moving from woodlands and forests to grasslands and steppes.
+Maybe the Trypillia way of cultivation facilitated the development of the cultural steppe that we see today in this region.

 Near the end it began to change from a gift economy to an early form of trade called reciprocity, and introduced the apparent use of barter tokens, an early form of money.

 The Neolithic world

 Members of the Cucuteni-Trypillia culture shared common features with other Neolithic societies, including: